jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 more efficient.
 (We didn't care much about efficiency except for the high-traffic use cases like metrics and logs.)

-If you're curious about ZeroRPC, I presented it at PyCon a few years ago.
+If you're curious about ZeroRPC, [I presented it at PyCon](https://www.youtube.com/watch?v=9G6-GksU7Ko) a few years ago.
-Unfortunately, my french accent was a few orders of magnitude thicker than it is today (which says a lot) so you might struggle to understand me, sorry ☹
+Unfortunately, my French accent was a few orders of magnitude thicker than it is today (which says a lot) so you might struggle to understand me, sorry ☹

 ZeroRPC allowed us to expose almost any Python module or class like this: